AK Science and Practice

 In order to facilitate and improve this transfer from practice to science and from science to practice, cooperation with the Platform for Civil Conflict Management, the Federal Network for Conflict Management and the Cooperation Network for Democratic Conflict Management will intensify the networking of all those interested in the transfer, with the AFK working group ‘Science and Practice’ playing a pivotal role.
 This homepage provides up-to-date information and references to transfer activities and thematically relevant workshops and conferences to which scientists and practitioners from the fields of peace research and peace work, conflict management and conflict research are invited.

-If you are interested in contributing to a successful science-practice transfer, please feel free to contact Christoph Weller with your ideas at weller@phil.uni-augsburg.de.
+If you are interested in contributing to a successful science-practice transfer, please feel free to contact Please share your ideas with a member of the W&P Working Group’s core team (Julia Dencker, Thomas Held, Gregor Walter-Drop, Christoph Weller)

 Content (Literature / Conference Papers)